brad-do/hs_training/README.md

 >
 > ```(app-env) PS > pip3 install jupyter```

+#### Step 8: Add a "data" sub-directory
+Part of this project includes reading from a CSV file in a "data" folder.
+You'll want to add that folder and then download the necessary CSV file into that directory.

 > __Want to learn more about virtual environments and packaging?__
 >
 > Check out [this great episode](https://talkpython.fm/episodes/show/436/an-unbiased-evaluation-of-environment-and-packaging-tools) of the [Talk Python to Me podcast](https://talkpython.fm/).
 Also see [this associated blog post](https://alpopkes.com/posts/python/packaging_tools/).